bazwilliams/upnp-playlist-service/README.md

 You can have multiple schedules for a single UUID or multiple UUIDs.

+If you include a value within the playlistName attribute of the javascript object, then this playlist will be loaded into the DS and started from the beginning.
+If it is empty, the radio is assumed.

 Future Plans
 ============

-Skip standby mode if
+Skip standby mode if the source has changed (i.e. someone interacted between wakeup and sleep)

 Provide feedback through the UI when a playlist is stored.
 Permit replacing existing playlist.
 Suggest playlists or provide a list of known playlists.

-Ability to start non radio sources; ability to decide which radio station or preload a named playlist.
+Ability to decide which radio station.

 Easy installation on windows, mac, linux and nas drives.